 Another aspect that you should be careful about is that the tip of the knife should lie below the finger core for discouraging any unwanted slashing.
 You will also require the best knife sharpener when you want the sushi cut to be very delicate.

 If you think about cutting nigiri, you will be relieved to know that it’s similar to cutting sashimi with slight differences.
 Since you will be adding rice to it, you will have to make thinner slices.
 Now that you will cut the belly part of the salmon, you will have to make a roughly 45-degree angle for slicing against the grain of fish.

 For the first piece, you will have to cut the corner from the whole fillet.
 But don’t go wasting this piece just because it will not fit within your nigiri.
 Like the sashimi, make a sharp stroke with your fillet knife to make a precise cut.
 Make sure that you don’t go for a back and forth motion since this will only result in tearing the fish and destroying the presentation.

 Just like you have done with the previous cut, you will have to complete the entire fillet in the same manner.
 Make sure that the slices are uniformly thin along the whole length of the fillet.

 Now that you have cut nigiri for sushi, the next step is presentation.
 All you have to follow is to dampen your hand and grab some rice.
 Just ball it up and flatten the top for placing the salmon.

 The salmon fillet can transform into both nigiri and sashimi when you have the best fillet knife.
 If you want to make sushi for your family or friends, it’s best to have a whole fillet of fish.
 The significant distinction between salmon sashimi and nigiri is that the latter is slimmer than sashimi and can be served alone or garnished with wasabi sauce.
-No matter whether you want to make nigiri or sashimi with salmon, make sure that you are armed with a top-notch fillet knife.
+Now you know how to cut salmon sashimi and nigiri properly and easily, first make sure that you are armed with a top-notch sushi knife.